In death as in life, General Jaruzelski divides Poland

 Professor Antoni Dudek, who sits on the board of the Institute of National Remembrance, a state body which researches rights abuses committed under Communist rule, said Poland's national identity was at stake.

-"If a state funeral is organised for General Jaruzelski, with all the honours, this will mean the Polish state also honours everything he symbolised, from being a vassal of the Soviet Union to using violence," Dudek told Reuters.
+"If a state funeral is organized for General Jaruzelski, with all the honours, this will mean the Polish state also honours everything he symbolized, from being a vassal of the Soviet Union to using violence," Dudek told Reuters.

 The decision on what sort of funeral Jaruzelski is accorded will ultimately be made by President Bronislaw Komorowski.

-Komorowski made his name in the 1970s and 1980s as a dissident, organising anti-Communist protests and publishing an underground journal.
+Komorowski made his name in the 1970s and 1980s as a dissident, organizing anti-Communist protests and publishing an underground journal.
 Under Jaruzelski's rule, he was arrested several times.

 But in a recognition that Jaruzelski's legacy was not black and white, in 2010 Komorowski invited the general, by then using a walking stick, to attend a meeting of the National Security Council to share his views on how to deal with Russia.

-Note: (This story has been corrected to fix the role of Facebook user in paragraph 12)